YichaoOU/HemTools/docs/content/NGS_pipelines/single_cell.rst

 - ``GRCh38_HBG1_HBA1_mask``: masked HBG1 and HBG2 gene body (including 5- and 3-UTR), in order to re-use multi-mapped reads.
 But still a small amount of reads can be mapped to HBG1 or HBG2 (cellranger still assign nearby intergenic reads to HBG1 or HBA1).
 To get ``accurate quantificaiton of HBG and HBA expression``, analysis needs to add up HBG1 and HBG2, HBA1 and HBA2 read counts.

+Cell Type Annotation
+^^^^^^^^^^^

+``BoneMarrowMap`` is an accurate auto-mapper, also very fast.
+Verified using Varun's data where I manually labeled Early and Late PolyE and OrthoE using markers from this paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7293633/

 Usage
 ^^^^^